Skip to main content

 Stop: If your plan only works with irreversible housing commitments before consulate-level verification, redesign the timing.

 Set dated actions for arrival week and month one.
 If your case is in embassy-submitted residence-permit processing, one stated rule requires in-person MOI reporting within 3 working days from entry for data capture, including biometrics.
-Confirm whether your exact status is in scope: Add current post-entry scope after verification.
+Keep the post-entry scope unresolved until you confirm whether your exact status is covered.

 Pass when you can state, in order, what happens after landing: where you stay, which appointment comes first, which originals you carry, and what cannot slip.
 If route-level gaps remain for self-employed work, review The Czech Republic's Zivno (Trade License) Visa for Freelancers before travel.